chicagopython/chipy.org/README.md

 * docker-compose - https://docs.docker.com/compose/install/
 * make - https://www.gnu.org/software/make/

 For Windows users not using Windows 10 Pro, we recommend using Docker Toolbox from https://docs.docker.com/toolbox/toolbox_install_windows/ .
 After following the README instructions below, select the `default` virtual machine in VirtualBox.
-Set up port forwarding from the Guest Port as 8000 to the Host Port as 8000.
+Set up NAT port forwarding, where the Guest Port is 8000 and the Host Port is 8000.
+Guest IP and Host IP are left empty.
 Go to `localhost:8000` on your browser to see the site.

 Note: A `.gitattributes` file has been provided to keep line endings as LF, instead of CRLF, on checkout and commit.
 Issues related to developing on Windows with Docker Toolbox are likely related to files having incorrect line endings.